 Clearing Snow from Fire Hydrants Can Save Lives

-We shovel our driveways and sidewalks, but there is one area some may forget.
-A clearly visible, accessible fire hydrant could save your home or even your life.
-When a fire hydrant is buried in snow, firefighters lose valuable time trying to locate it and dig it out when they arrive at a fire.
+A clearly visible, accessible fire hydrant could save your home – or even your life.
+If a fire hydrant is buried in snow, firefighters can lose valuable time trying to locate it when they arrive at a fire.
 You can perform a valuable public service and protect yourself, your family and your neighbors by taking on the responsibility of shoveling out and clearing a fire hydrant near your home during and after a snowstorm.
 With snow soon to be on its way, we’d like to share with you these suggestions: